Code of Ethics for Nurses Provisions Overview

 - Provisions 5-6: Duties to self, integrity, competence, and ethical work environment.

-- Provisions 7-9: Advancement through research and standards, collaboration for human rights, and social-justice integration in policy.
+- Provisions 7-10: Advancement through research and standards, collaboration for human rights, social-justice integration in policy, and participation in global nursing/health community action.

 Nursing Assessment